jun383914/GameLearning/README.md

 # C# RPG GameLearning

 ---
-This is a C# learning project I found online at<link> https://scottlilly.com/build-a-cwpf-rpg/ <link>
+This is a C# learning project I found online at https://scottlilly.com/build-a-cwpf-rpg/ - automatic!

 I followed the tutorial and learned as much as I can.